Special Educational Needs

 If a pupil has needs which are related to more specific areas of their education, such as spelling, handwriting, numeracy and literacy skills, then they may be considered for a Wave 2 intervention.
 A Wave 2 intervention is a targeted catch up provision for children to ‘put them back on course’.
 This will be led by a teacher or a teaching assistant and is usually done in focus groups.
 Interventions at Wave 2 will be planned and reviewed by the class teacher half-termly to ascertain the effectiveness of the provision and to inform future planning.

-If a child continues to have difficulty after a Wave 2 intervention or has a high level of difficulty when they arrive at School, they may require support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
+If a child continues to have difficulty after a Wave 2 intervention or has a high level of difficulty when they arrive at School, they may require a Wave 3 intervention.
+Wave 3 interventions are a deeper intervention, offering more personalised solutions.
+They may also need support from an outside agency such as an Educational Psychologist or a Speech and Language Therapist.
 After an assessment is undertaken by the EP or Speech Therapist, a programme of support is sent to the School from the involved agency and is shared with the Parents and Carers.
 School may seek professional advice from a range of agencies including:

 - Speech and language therapists